-With the end of financial year fast approaching, now is a good time to consider how you can use superannuation to maximise your tax benefits.
+As the end of financial year approaches, now’s a good time to think about how you can use superannuation to maximise your tax benefits.

 Tax-deductible super contributions

-To claim a deduction, you can notify your fund via a ‘notice of intent’ form.
-Your fund must lodge and acknowledge this before you file a tax return for the year you made the contributions.
+To claim a deduction, you can let your fund know by completing and lodging a ‘Notice of Intent’ form.
+Your fund must acknowledge this before you file a tax return for the year you made the contributions.

-Making additional contributions can be advantageous if you've received extra income, which would otherwise be taxed as personal income.
-This also applies to the sale of any assets where the proceeds are subject to capital gains tax.
+Claiming deductions on these contributions can be advantageous if you receive extra income, which would otherwise be taxed as personal income.
+This also applies to the sale of any assets where the gains are subject to capital gains tax.

 Government co-contributions

-If you’re a low to middle-income earner and have made (or decide to make) an after-tax super contribution of $1,000 which you don’t claim a tax deduction for, you might be eligible for a government co-contribution of up to $500.
+If you’re a low to middle-income earner and make an after-tax super contribution of $1,000 which you don’t claim a tax deduction on, you might be eligible for a government co-contribution of up to $500.

 Spouse contributions

-Eligibility for the maximum $540 offset requires a minimum contribution of $3,000 and your partner’s annual income to be less than $37,000.
-A partial offset is also available if annual income is less than $40,000.
+The maximum $540 offset requires a minimum contribution of $3,000 and your partner’s annual income to be less than $37,000.
+You could claim a partial offset if their income is less than $40,000.

 Salary sacrifice contributions

-Salary sacrifice contributions are also generally taxed at 15% (or 30% if total income exceeds $250,000), which can be less than personal income tax.
+Salary sacrifice contributions are also generally taxed at 15% (or 30% if your total income exceeds $250,000), which can be less than your personal rate of income tax.
+You need to set up a salary sacrifice agreement with your employer first, before you can salary sacrifice your pay and/or bonus into superannuation.

-• Limits apply on contribution amounts, and additional tax and penalties may be incurred if you exceed contribution caps.
+2. Limits apply on contributions, and you may incur additional tax and penalties if you go over the caps.
 Read more about super contribution types, limits and benefits here.

-• The government sets general rules around when you can access your super, which typically won’t be until you reach your preservation age and meet a condition of release, such as retirement.
+3. The Government sets general rules around when you can access your super, which typically won’t be until you reach your preservation age and meet a condition of release, such as retirement.

-• The eligible age for downsizer contributions has been lowered from 60 to 55 years, enabling more Australians to contribute up to $300,000 from the sale proceeds of a home into super.
+4. The age for downsizer contributions has been lowered from 60 to 55 years, enabling more Australians to contribute up to $300,000 from the sale of their home into super.

 What you need to know